mtchavez/roxy/README.md

 * Enable setting threshold of writing in background
   - Setting this to 0 would turn off quick put responses and background writing
   - This would be needed for people who expect the saved doc back on a put request
-* Given a %95 for request times
-  - Time out Riak requests if over %95 time
-  - Re-try same request to Riak

 ## License
 Written by Chavez